muppin/mastering-DevOps/Interview Questions/Ayushi.md

   - What is route 53 used for?
   - Which deployment mechanism will you use for your Database?
   - Difference between deployment and statefulsets?
+  - Have you integradted your pipeline with any SCM?
+  - How to checkout the code from git?